SummaryRead the full fact sheet

 Calculating your fluid requirement

-To work out how much water on average you need to drink, weigh yourself before and after your game.
+To work out how much on average you need to drink, weigh yourself before and after exercise.
 A loss of one kilogram equals a loss of one litre of fluids.
-If you find you have lost weight after your game, try to increase your fluid intake next time.
+If you find you have lost weight after exercise, try to increase your fluid intake next time.

 Managing heat stress